 You Need Overcurrent Protection: Circuit breakers are essential for preventing overheating and fires caused by overcurrent conditions in your electrical system.

-You Want to Protect Wiring and Circuits: Circuit breakers safeguard the wiring and circuits within your electrical system from damage during electrical faults.
+You want to Protect Wiring and Circuits: Circuit breakers safeguard the wiring and circuits within your electrical system from damage during electrical faults.

 Use Surge Protectors When: